SkyBound Stratos 15ft Trampoline

 - Rust Resistant: Yes

-It attaches directly to the trampoline mat’s V-rings to keep you away from metal springs.
-The outer parts of the trampoline are therefore outside the jumping area covered by the net.
-Even if you do bump into them, the poles are covered in a proprietary blend of foam and PVC material, making it both soft and very resistant to elements.
-We expect the poles to last very long.
+Netting attaches directly to the trampoline mat’s V-rings to keep you away from metal springs.
+The outer parts like springs are therefore outside the jumping area covered by the net.
+This shows a huge commitment to safety by Skybound.
+Even if you do bump into them, the poles are covered in a proprietary blend of foam and PVC material, making them both soft and very resistant to elements.
+Both the poles, the mat, and the pad feature UV-resistant materials, so they can be left outside with no noticeable deterioration.
 They are also powder-steel coated for better durability.

 - Enclosure Height – Top to Bottom: 6′ 2″